Cory Booker Makes It Official: He's Running For President In 2020

 Even before he was elected to the Senate, Booker had amassed a national following as Newark's mayor, primarily due to his early embrace of Twitter and other social media platforms.

-He attracted attention to causes like homelessness and shortcomings of the federal food stamp program by going on hunger strikes and temporarily living in a tent, among other attention-grabbing moves.
+He attracted attention to causes such as homelessness and shortcomings of the federal food stamp program by going on hunger strikes and temporarily living in a tent, among other highly publicized moves.
 Booker also regularly interacted with constituents on Twitter.
-When someone tweeted that her elderly father needed help shoveling his driveway, Booker showed up to do it himself.
+When someone tweeted that her elderly father needed help shoveling his driveway, Booker showed up to do it.

-He also once ran into a fire, saving a woman's life while suffering smoke inhalation and burns himself.
+He also once ran into a fire, saving a woman's life while suffering smoke inhalation and burns.

 Booker has continued this approach in the Senate.
 During the height of the Republican push to repeal the Affordable Care Act, Booker drew attention to the debate by holding a sit-in on the steps of the Senate with other Democrats, and livestreaming the event for hours.

 Those efforts have, at times, backfired.
 During the Supreme Court confirmation hearings for Brett Kavanaugh last fall, Booker dramatically threatened to release confidential documents from Kavanaugh's time in the Bush White House, even though, as he claimed, "the penalty comes with potential ousting from the Senate."
-Booker called it his "Spartacus moment," but the drama was significantly deflated when it became clear that the documents in question had already been approved for public release.
+Booker called it his "Spartacus moment," but the drama was significantly deflated when it became clear that the documents in question already had been approved for public release.

 In the Senate, Booker has been a strong advocate of overhauling the criminal justice system.
 He was an original co-sponsor of the First Step Act, bipartisan legislation passed in December that addresses drug sentencing and rehabilitation for inmates leaving prison.
 He was also one of the first senators to call for legalizing marijuana.